anonwins/magictube-android/README.md

 A **minimal** app that **automatically** searches, downloads, saves and plays songs.

+# THIS DOESN'T WORK ANY MORE BECAUSE I DON'T HOST THE SERVER FILES.
+MAYBE IN THE FUTURE

 ### *How does it work?*

 All you have to do is type the song you want to listen to.